 Have you ever said something to your kids impulsively?
 You know… where the words are coming out of your mouth before thinking and it’s too late to stop them?
 I did this recently, and learned 3 practical parenting lessons from it that I wanted to share with you.

 The other day, my 4 year old and 2 year old were playing with beads relatively unsupervised.
-In retrospect, it was a horrible idea.
+Clearly, that was a horrible idea.
 But, our 9 month old was having a teething-all-day-crying-barely-any-sleeping-wanting-mom kind of day, and they wanted to make necklaces.

 So, I said sure.